Dr John Stanton

 - +44 (0)20 7040 3413

-John is an active member of the Society of Legal Scholars and also of the Honourable Society of the Inner Temple.
+John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association, the Political Studies Association and the Honourable Society of the Inner Temple.

 John's research primarily focuses on localism in the UK, including local decision-making and democracy.
-He is interested in the nature and role of local government and the broader constitutional position it fulfils.
+He is interested in the nature and role of local government, central-local relations and the broader constitutional position it fulfils.

 John welcomes approaches for supervision from prospective PhD students in the area of constitutional law, particularly in relation to: decision-making, democracy and localism.